Microwave and Terahertz Microsystems

 RF (radio-frequency) MEMS are microdevices which are interacting with electrical signals by switching, modulating, filtering or tuning electrical circuits.

-Major awards during 2009-2013 were: Best Paper Award at IEEE European Microwave Integrated Circuit Conference 2009, Best Paper Award at IEEE Asia-Pacific Microwave Conference 2010, Honorable mention at IEEE Antenna and Propagation Symposium 2012, Best Papaer Award at European Antenna and Propagation Symposium 2013 (published by IEEE), Best Paper Award at Micromechanics Europe 2014, Best Paper Award at IEEE Micro Electro Mechanical Systems 2014.
-Furthermore, the members of KTH's RF MEMS team received: Graduate Fellowships Award by the IEEE Microwave Theory and Techniques Society in 2010, 2011, and 2014, Graduate Fellowship Award by the IEEE Antenna and Propagation Society in 2012, European Research Council (ERC) Consolidator Award in 2013.
+Major awards: ERC Consolidator Grant (2014-2019), Best Paper Award at IEEE European Microwave Integrated Circuit Conference 2009, Best Paper Award at IEEE Asia-Pacific Microwave Conference 2010, Honorable mention at IEEE Antenna and Propagation Symposium 2012, Best Papaer Award at European Antenna and Propagation Symposium 2013 (published by IEEE), Best Paper Award at Micromechanics Europe 2014, Best Paper Award at IEEE Micro Electro Mechanical Systems 2014.
+Furthermore, the members of KTH's RF MEMS team received: Graduate Fellowships Award by the IEEE Microwave Theory and Techniques Society in 2010, 2011, and 2014, Graduate Fellowship Award by the IEEE Antenna and Propagation Society in 2012.

 Faculty working within the research topic microwave and terahertz microsystems: